shawnchang51/Fire_Simulator/README.md

 This will:
 - Load configuration from [example_configuration.json](example_configuration.json)
-- Initialize 5 agents with predefined start positions and targets
+- Initialize agents with predefined start positions and targets
+- Use realistic fire model (3-6 min to flashover, 0.1-0.2 m/s spread)
 - Launch pygame visualization (if available)
 - Simulate fire spread and agent evacuation
+- Export results to `./data/` directory

 ## Monte Carlo Simulations (Parallel Execution)